Estate Planning Probate

 Writ of Execution

-However, unlike a Judgment Lien, the creditor must identify the assets the debtor owns, specifically identifying the location and the type of property.
-Further, there are exemptions which may claim.Seizure, Levy Sale of Assets (Including Bank Levies)
+Unlike a Judgment Lien, the creditor must identify the assets the debtor owns, specifically identifying the location and the type of property.
+Furthermore, there are exemptions which they may claim.Seizure, Levy Sale of Assets (Including Bank Levies)

 After you have won your lawsuit, you can require the debtor’s employer to withhold certain amounts of the debtor’s earnings to satisfy your judgment.
 This method is commonly used for debt collection because it is relatively inexpensive and easy to implement.
 In addition, it may be the only means available to enforce a judgment when other property is exempt.
 There are protections for the debtor, however, that limit the amount of wage earnings that you can withhold.Writ of Possession

-A judgment lien on real property, when properly recorded, establishes priority over other creditors that may be trying to obtain money from your judgment debtor as well.
+When properly recorded, a judgment lien on real property establishes priority over other creditors that may be trying to obtain money from your judgment debtor as well.
 A judgment lien on real property is effectuated by obtaining and recording an abstract of judgment.
 This would allow you to attach your judgment onto all real property in the county in which the abstract is recorded.
 This method is relatively fast and inexpensive.
-A judgment lien on personal property can also be used as well.
-This can give you additional rights in the event the debtor files bankruptcy.
+A judgment lien on personal property can also be used.
+This can give you additional rights in the event that the debtor files bankruptcy.